sabri-bahrini/peacockng/README.md

   imports: [
     BrowserModule,

-    // Specify your library as an import
+    // Specify the module as an import
     LoaderModule
   ],
   providers: [],